 Considerations for flash shape selection

 Traditionally, flash shape has been confined by technology, resulting in flash profile that cannot be precisely controlled.
 Gaussian flash profiles produced by rotating optics and incandescent sources had a side effect of perception of the flash length changing in accordance with the viewing distance that provided certain ranging capability at the far end.
-Standard rectangular flash shapes produced by LED light sources retain same temporal perception regardless of the viewing distance.
+Standard rectangular flash shapes produced by LED light sources retain the same temporal perception regardless of the viewing distance.

 However, with the use of modern control technics and LED light sources, bespoke flash profiles can be achieved which may assist in conspicuity and ranging.
 Impact of flash profile manipulation on effective luminous intensity of the flash pulse is explained in ([3]).